 Individuals experiencing a phobia are likely to benefit from talking therapies.
 This form of therapy involves discussing any anxieties or fears with a mental health professional in a safe, confidential space.
 A therapist may wish to explore an individual’s past experiences in order to uncover the potential root cause of their phobia.

-Cognitive Behavioural Therapy (CBT) is a common form of talking therapy used to treat phobia.
+Cognitive Behavioural Therapy (CBT) is a common form of talking therapy used to treat phobias.
 CBT can train individuals to recognise and challenge negative thoughts that arise from their fears, replacing them with positive thought patterns.

 Phobia can also be treated with medication.
 For example, anti-depressants may help individuals experiencing a great deal of anxiety caused by their phobia.
 However, medication is not a common form of treatment for phobia prescribed by medical professionals.
 Some professionals may only prescribe medication if they expect their patient to face a lengthy treatment period and believe they would benefit from light relief while continuing to work through their phobia with psychotherapy.